-To create a Grunt.js run/debug configuration
+Create a Grunt.js run/debug configuration

-In the Edit Configurations dialog that opens, click the Add button () on the toolbar and select Grunt.js from the pop-up list.
+In the Edit Configurations dialog that opens, click the Add button () on the toolbar and select Grunt.js from the list.
 The Run/Debug Configuration: Grunt.js dialog opens.

-- Specify the name of the run configuration, the tasks to run (use blank spaces as separators), the location of the Gruntfile.js file where these tasks are defined, and the path to the globally installed grunt-cli package.
+Specify the name of the run configuration, the tasks to run (use blank spaces as separators), the location of the Gruntfile.js file where these tasks are defined, and the path to the globally installed grunt-cli package.

-To run the tasks
+Run the tasks

-To debug the tasks
+Debug the tasks

 Create a Grunt.js run/debug configuration as described above.

-Gruntfile.jsfile in the editor and set the breakpoints in it where necessary.
+Open the Gruntfile.js file in the editor and set the breakpoints in it where necessary.

-To start a debugging session, select the required debug configuration from the list on the main tool bar and click next to the list or choose .
+To start a debugging session, select the required debug configuration from the list on the main toolbar and click next to the list or selectfrom the main menu.

-- Open the Run/Debug Configurations Dialog dialog by choosing on the main menu, and select the required configuration from the list or create it anew by clicking and choosing the relevant run configuration type.
+Open the Run/debug configurations dialog dialog by selecting from the main menu, and select the required configuration from the list or create it anew by clicking and choosing the relevant run configuration type.

-- In the dialog box that opens, click in the Before launch area and choose Run Grunt task from the drop-down list.
+In the dialog that opens, click in the Before launch area and choose Run Grunt task from the list.

 In the Grunt task dialog that opens, specify the Gruntfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Grunt tool.

-Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the
+Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the grunt-cli package.

 Running Grunt tasks automatically